-Ashley Leeds Rice University
+Ashley Leeds Rice University This version: August 28, 2022

 Here are some basic tips to help you in writing your research paper.
 The guide is divided into six sections covering distinct aspects of your paper.
 You need not organize your paper using these same sections, but you will need to accomplish all of these goals.
 Two publications I found useful in putting together this guide are: